Behaviour Analyst Transitional Route 2: Section D- Registration Process

 Current Experience and Education in ABAAcceptable Supporting DocumentationMaximum and Minimum PointsPoints Range

-1. Experience must be clearly within the scope of practice of the profession while providing services directly to clients and/or while supervising others in the provision of services, which involve clinical decision-making responsibility for the services provided.
+Experience must be clearly within the scope of practice of the profession while providing services directly to clients and/or while supervising others in the provision of services, which involve clinical decision-making responsibility for the services provided.
 The College has developed a guideline for applicants describing activities that are deemed acceptable as practice experience as well as activities that will not be counted as practice experience.
-The document is found here.1.
-A chronological CV which includes the applicant’s history practising within the scope of practice of the profession, with start and finish dates for each listed position.
-AND
+The document is found here.

 2. Attestation B Form* (one or more) from an appropriate attestor, which is someone who: holds one of the following professional credentials: Board Certified Behaviour Analyst (BCBA or BCBA-D), Registered Behaviour Analyst in Ontario (after July 1, 2024) or a psychologist or psychological associate, registered with the College of Psychologists and Behaviour Analysts of Ontario who has expertise in behaviour analysis, and has observed the applicant in their practice and can attest to the applicant’s current experience and competence to practice within the scope of practice of the profession, including clinical decision-making.
 Additional attestations from insurance or government program provider, referral source, etc., may attest to the applicant’s experience in practice.